meker12/commerce-channels.en/help/channel-manager/connect.md

 # Connect to [!DNL Commerce] services

-The Commerce Services Connector integrates the Channel Manager service with Adobe Commerce and Magento Open Source instances.
+The [!DNL Commerce Services Connector] integrates the Channel Manager service with Adobe Commerce and Magento Open Source instances.
 The connector enables data synchronization and communication between the [!DNL Commerce] instance, [!DNL Channel Manager], and other supporting services.

- Commerce Services Connector setup is a one-time process required to use Adobe [Commerce SaaS services](https://experienceleague.adobe.com/docs/commerce-merchant-services/user-guides/home.html){target="_blank"} like [!DNL Channel Manager], [!DNL Live Search], and [!DNL Product Recommendations].
+ [!DNL Commerce Services Connector] setup is a one-time process required to use [Adobe Commerce SaaS services](https://experienceleague.adobe.com/docs/commerce-merchant-services/user-guides/home.html){target="_blank"} like [!DNL Channel Manager], [!DNL Live Search], and [!DNL Product Recommendations].
 If you have already configured the connector for another service, skip this step.

 ## Requirements

-- **Commerce account**–To install software on Commerce instances, you must have an account with Owner or Admin access to the Commerce platform.
+- **Commerce account**–To install software on [!DNL Commerce] instances, you must have an account with Owner or Admin access to the [!DNL Commerce] platform.

-  Account owners and Super users can create Admin accounts from the Commerce instance or from the command line using the [!DNL Commerce] CLI command `admin:user:create`.
+  Account owners and Super users can create Admin accounts from the [!DNL Commerce] instance or from the command line using the [!DNL Commerce] CLI command `admin:user:create`.

 - **Adobe Commerce Production API Key**–This [key](https://docs.magento.com/user-guide/system/saas.html#apikey){target="_blank"} enables API access to services required by Channel Manager.
 You need the public and private credentials for this key.

 >[!TIP]
 >
->To provide the credentials, a Commerce license holder or account owner has options to [share access](https://docs.magento.com/user-guide/magento/magento-account-share.html){target="_blank"}, or give the [API Key](https://docs.magento.com/user-guide/system/saas.html#apikey){target="_blank"} credentials to a trusted developer.
+>To provide the credentials, a [!DNL Commerce] license holder or account owner has options to [share access](https://docs.magento.com/user-guide/magento/magento-account-share.html){target="_blank"}, or give the [API Key](https://docs.magento.com/user-guide/system/saas.html#apikey){target="_blank"} credentials to a trusted developer.

-## Configure the Commerce Services Connector
+## Configure the [!DNL Commerce Services Connector]

 1. Open the Store Services Configuration.